Could it be that we’re putting the cart before the horse?

 In my humble opinion that’s the wrong way of looking at the situation.
 Financially speaking, both had the same “ability” but different “attitudes” to risk.
 The “ability” to take risk should be an objective measure – determined by how much money you have AND whether you have a source of income to make up for a loss in investment.

-And Asset Allocation should be driven by what you "need" rather than what you would "like to".
-Therefore the asset allocation for both A & B should be the same.
+Andshould be driven by what you “need” rather than what you would “like to”.
+Therefore the for both A & B should be the same.

 I know this is controversial and I would love to hear from you on this.

-(There is a related discussion on the riskiness of asset classes here, stoked by none other than Warren Buffet)
+(There is a related discussion on the riskiness ofclasses here, stoked by none other than Warren Buffet)